-Outline for an Argumentative Essay

 TOPIC:

 THESIS (includes your claim and supporting evidence, without explaining it yet):

 BACKGROUND:

 REASON / evidence #1:

 REASON / evidence #2:

 REASON / evidence #3:

-COUNTERCLAIM:

-CONCLUSION:
+Counterclaim:

+Conclusion:

-I introduced two cultural groups.
+I introduced the two cultural groups.
 I provided background by comparing the contributions of each group (including one similarity and one difference).
-I provided a descriptive background by discussing three or more contributions made by the two cultural groups (at least one contribution per group).
-I stated a claim and supported it with evidence; I included at least three reasons, which may include economic, political, and/or social conditions of the region.
+I provided background by describing three or more contributions made by the two cultural groups (at least one contribution per group).
+I stated a claim and supported it with evidence; I included at least three examples.
 I cited specific textual evidence from at least two relevant sources.
 I provided the publication details of each source in a bibliography or list of works cited.
 I did not plagiarize.